BioinfoUNIBA/REDInet/README.md

 ## **REDInet ligh version Options and Outputs**:

-REDInet_inference_light_ver.py script can be used when imputation of missing values is not required or you need to align your reads against different genome builds than hg38 and hg19.
+REDInet_inference_light_ver.py script can be used when multiprocessing-based parallelization is not required or when it has be carried out via HTC systems.
+Furthermore, with this implementation the imputation of missing values can be obtained also using differente genome builds than hg38 or hg19.
 Here the available options:

       python3 ../REDInet/Package/Utilities/REDInet_Inference_light_ver.py -h
-      usage: REDInet_Inference_light_ver.py [-h] -r REDITABLE [-m MODEL] [-o OUTPUT_TABLE_PREFIX] [-c COV_THRESHOLD] [-f AGFREQ_THRESHOLD] [-s MINAGSUBS]
+      usage: REDInet_Inference_light_ver.py [-h] -r REDITABLE [-m MODEL] [-o OUTPUT_TABLE_PREFIX] [-c COV_THRESHOLD] [-f AGFREQ_THRESHOLD] [-s MINAGSUBS] [-i MAX_IMP]
+                                      [-ref REF_FP]

       REDInet_Inference_light_ver.py

       optional arguments:
         -h, --help            show this help message and exit -r REDITABLE, --reditable REDITABLE
-                              --reditable: a <str> with the fullpath for the input reditable file.
+                              --reditable: a <str> with the fullpath for the input tabix indexed reditable file.
         -m MODEL, --model MODEL
-                              --model: a <str> with the fullpath for the model file. [by default the REDIportal model, also the prototype model trained on the kindey dataset can be used at the path REDInet/Notebooks&Scripts/CNN_wavenet_kindney_first_model_prototype/cnn_wavenet_14112023/model_WaveNet_small_log_preprocessing14_11_2023_15_01_48.h5]
-        -o OUTPUT_TABLE_PREFIX, --output_table_prefix OUTPUT_TABLE_PREFIX
+                              --model: a <str> with the fullpath for the model file.
+[REDIportal model] -o OUTPUT_TABLE_PREFIX, --output_table_prefix OUTPUT_TABLE_PREFIX
                               --output_table_prefix: a <str> Indicating the prefix for the output files.
-[None, if None by default the REDItools outTable prefix file will be used to save output files]
-        -c COV_THRESHOLD, --cov_threshold COV_THRESHOLD
+[None] -c COV_THRESHOLD, --cov_threshold COV_THRESHOLD
                               --cov_threshold: a <int> Indicating the minimum coverage to make inference.
 [50] -f AGFREQ_THRESHOLD, --AGfreq_threshold AGFREQ_THRESHOLD
                               --AGfreq_threshold: a <float> Indicating the minimum AG substitution frequency to make inference.
 [0.01]
         -s MINAGSUBS, --minAGsubs MINAGSUBS
                               --minAGsubs: a <int> Indicating the minimum AG substitutions to make inference.
-[3]
+[3] -i MAX_IMP, --max_imp MAX_IMP
+                              --max_imp: a <int> Indicating the maximum number of missing value to make imputation of missing values in extracted intervals.
+[0 - No
+                              Imputations]
+        -ref REF_FP, --ref_fp REF_FP
+                              --ref_fp: a <str> indicating the reference file path to be used for imputation of missing values in extracted intervals.
+[None]

 The script will iterate over the compressed and tabix indexed REDItools outTable and it will produce two different files with the prefix used into the -o option: